Unraveling dark Higgs mechanism via dark photon production at an e^+ e^- collider

-Taking $m=0.01$ GeV as an example, the variation of $M_X^2$ distribution caused by the dark FSR is simulated.
-The $f^{\text{th}}_{\text{FSR}}(M_X^2)$ is obtained via linear interpolation of the histogram from simulated events as described in Sec.~\ref{subsec:mx2}.
-The detector response function $f^{\text{re}}(M_X^2)$ is modeled by a Crystal Ball function with resolution $\sigma(M_X^2) = 1.5~\text{GeV}^2$, and other parameters are determined by fitting the signal peak in Fig.3 of Ref.~\cite{BaBar:2017tiz}.
-To calculate $f_{\text{FSR}}(M_X^2)=f^{\text{th}}_{\text{FSR}}(M_X^2) \otimes f^{\text{re}}(M_X^2)$, we perform a numerical convolution with Fourier transforms in the interval $[-10, 50]~\text{GeV}^2$ using \textsc{RooFit} \cite{Verkerke:2003ir, FFTW05}, with a sampling frequency of 10,000.
-The $f_{\text{FSR}}(M_X^2)$ represents the distribution for these events in which the dark FSR does occur and is shown as the blue dashed line in Fig.~\ref{fig:sgnpdf}.
-According to Eq.~\ref{eq:fnofsr} and Eq.~\ref{eq:fsgn}, we get the distributions for signal considering dark FSR or not as indicated by the red line and black dotted line respectively in Fig.~\ref{fig:sgnpdf}.

-Notably, as the blue line shows, the radiation of dark Higgs bosons shifts the missing mass squared $M_X^2$ to higher values, flattening the peak, shifting it rightward, and generating a pronounced tail on the high-$M_X^2$ side.
-However, since only a small fraction of events radiate (no more than $10\%$ for $\alpha'=0.5$), the $f_{\text{sgn}}(M_X^2)$ closely resembles the no-FSR distribution, differing only by a slight reduction in peak height and a moderate broadening of the tail on the right side.

-To study the impact of changes in signal distribution on experimental results, we perform a simplified recast of the BaBar analysis.
-There are 6 signal regions for the low-mass situation, and for simplicity, we only focus on the region near the $\Upsilon(3S)$ resonance satisfying the $\mathcal{R}'_L$ selection criteria, which contains 129 events, more than the sum of the other five regions.
+The distribution of $M_X^2$ influences the confidence intervals by affecting the likelihood function under the signal-plus-background (S+B) hypothesis.
+The analysis from BaBar has 6 signal regions for the low-mass situation, and for simplicity, we only focus on the region near the $\Upsilon(3S)$ resonance satisfying the $\mathcal{R}'_L$ selection criteria, which contains 129 events, more than the sum of the other five regions.